Meaning of Numbers: Number 23

-Jezebel is perhaps the most evil woman mentioned in the Bible.
-She is reference a total of twenty-three times in God's word.
+Jezebel is perhaps the most evil woman mentioned in God's word.
+She is reference twenty-three times in God's word.
 Compare this to Mary, Jesus' mother, who is mentioned by name only nineteen times!

-A man named Jair (Numbers 32:41, 1Chronicles 2:22), seemingly by force of arms, took possession of 23 cities in the land of Gilead.
+A man named Jair (Num.
+32:41, 1Chronicles 2:22), seemingly by force of arms, took possession of twenty-three cities in the land of Gilead.
 The area of Gilead, originally given by God to the tribe of Manasseh as an inheritance, was known for its balm made from a secretion of the balsam tree.

 Jair renamed several of the cities he took after himself (e.g. Bashanhavoth-jair or the "towns of Jair," see Deuteronomy 3:14).
 One of the Judges of Israel, also named Jair, may have been one of his descendants (Judges 10:3 - 5).

-Mordecai, on the 23rd of Sivan, with the permission of Persia's king, had a decree written that gave Jews protection from Haman's inspired edict for their destruction (Esther 3:10 - 11, 8:9 - 11).
+Mordecai, on Sivan 23, with the permission of Persia's king, had a decree written that gave Jews protection from Haman's inspired edict for their destruction (Esther 3:10 - 11, 8:9 - 11).
 The Jews, in the lands controlled by the Persians, were allowed to defend themselves and to take any spoil from those who sought to harm them.